HTML has links - PDF has Authentication

 • Performing proficiency testing;

-• Conducting on-site audits;
+• Conducting audits;

 • Accrediting out-of-state laboratories;